roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 "How related?"
 "Ohan of that time murdered a snake to protect me.
 If I were stronger back then, if I weren't surprised by the snakes' warning, and didn't topple over, Ohan wouldn't have crushed a snake, I think.
 Or else, upon an attempt to crush it, I could save it. "
 "However, it was not your fault, Lydia..."
 "But, Yuuyami, I had perfectly forgotten that Ohan was a weapon, you know?
-And I bring them to explore quite unconscious."
+And I brought her on exploration quite unconsciously."

 Lydia laughed, a little sadly.